selfapplied/redoxa/docs/math.md

 Reconstruction: f_recovered = M⁻¹{compressed_spectrum}
 ```

-**Consequences**:
-- **Universal Compression**: All computational states can be compressed using the same mathematical framework
-- **Spectral Efficiency**: The Mellin transform provides optimal spectral representation
-- **Lossless Reconstruction**: All operations are reversible through mirror inversion
-- **Adaptive Bandwidth**: The system automatically adjusts spectral resolution based on information content

-**Physical Interpretation**: Computation is fundamentally about **information compression and reconstruction** in the spectral domain.
+This synthesis reveals computation as fundamentally about information compression and reconstruction in the spectral domain.
+All computational states can be compressed using the same mathematical framework, with the Mellin transform providing optimal spectral representation.
+The system automatically adjusts spectral resolution based on information content, while maintaining lossless reconstruction through mirror inversion.
+What emerges is a universal compression system where computation itself becomes a form of signal processing—transforming, compressing, and reconstructing information in the most efficient possible way.

-### Learning Universe
+### Learning Universe 🧠

 **The Emergence**: The system doesn't just learn from data—it learns the **structure of learning itself**.